LuYF-Lemon-love/susu-transformers-docs/docs/source/en/perf_train_gpu_one.md

 training_args = TrainingArguments(per_device_train_batch_size=4, optim="adamw_bnb_8bit", **default_args)
 ```

-However, we can also use a third-party implementation of the 8-bit optimizer for demonstration purposes to see how that can be integrated.
+**However, we can also use a third-party implementation of the 8-bit optimizer for demonstration purposes to see how that can be integrated.**

 First, follow the installation guide in the GitHub [repo](https://github.com/TimDettmers/bitsandbytes) to install the `bitsandbytes` library
-that implements the 8-bit Adam optimizer.
+that implements **the 8-bit Adam optimizer**.

 Next you need to initialize the optimizer.
 This involves two steps:
-* First, group the model's parameters into two groups - one where weight decay should be applied, and the other one where it should not.
-Usually, biases and layer norm parameters are not weight decayed.
+* First, group the model's parameters into two groups - **one where weight decay should be applied, and the other one where it should not**.
+Usually, **biases and layer norm parameters are not weight decayed**.
 * Then do some argument housekeeping to use the same parameters as the previously used AdamW optimizer.

 ```py